Are you thinking about retiring in Mexico? It's a beautiful, affordable country with a rich history and warm culture.

-I just got back from a 10 day business trip to Mexico to better understand their lifestyle as I might want to live there one day.
-I also wanted to learn more about US / Mexican relations from a local's perspective.
+I just got back from a 10 day business trip to Mexico to better understand the lifestyle as I might want to live there one day.
+In addition, I also wanted to learn more about US / Mexican relations from a local's perspective.

-Until this year, I had only been to Cancun and Playa Del Carmen for vacation.
+Prior to my trip, I had only been to Cancun and Playa Del Carmen for vacation.
 This time I visited two very sleepy towns called Loreto and La Paz on the east coast of the Baja California Sur peninsula.

 During the 30 minute boat ride to Coronado, I asked Lupe about his background.
 He said he came to Loreto 15 years ago from the Pacific side of Baja California Sur.

 I asked him how often he visits his wife's side of the family.
 “Never,” he said.
 Perplexed, I asked him why not.